Poldhu Cove to Cury circular walk

 Public byways are rights of way down which motor vehicles may be driven depending on how brave you are and how expensive your car is to fix.
 You are also permitted to use a horse-drawn carriage, should you own one.
 Byways tend to be surfaced in an ad-hoc manner either with gravel or occasionally with a smattering of tarmac, but still leaving plenty of room for a good crop of grass to grow down the centre.
 They are conventionally marked using red waymarks or a "Public Byway" sign.
 There are 130 miles of byways in Cornwall.

-19. Go through the waymarked opening and follow the track past the granite post to a junction.
-Turn right to follow the track uphill through the trees and continue following the track to a junction with a yellow waymark.
+19. Go through the opening and follow the track past the granite post to a junction.
+Turn right to follow the track uphill through the trees and continue following the path until it ends in a T-junction.

 The ruined building is part of the remains of the lost settlement of Burgess, recorded as a farm tenement in 1840 and still extant at the start of the 20th Century.
 The byway connected this to the main road at Chyanvounder.